 Bobbi Thomason, an Assistant Professor of Applied Behavioral Science at the Pepperdine Graziadio Business School, mirrored that theory when she stated “In a strange way the double-standard for women, while unfair, also means they are more likely to be well-rounded leaders, because women have to cultivate both the more ‘traditional male’ qualities and ‘traditional female’ qualities.”
 (And as a modern day example – think Oprah).
 In other words, being literally “forced” to have a diverse repertoire of leadership strategies (both agentic and communal) has clearly served women particularly well in leading through this COVID crisis.

-Stay tuned for future blogs in this series, where I will break down the relevant female qualities that I would argue are integral to that assertion.
-Namely, I will address the role that confidence, vision- setting, risk management, and the “glass cliff” play in the success of women in leadership, particularly during a crisis.
+Stay tuned for future blogs in this series, where I will break down the relevant female qualities that I would argue are integral to the assertion that women leaders have out-shined male leaders during the pandemic.
+Namely, I will address the roles that confidence, vision- setting and risk management play in the success of women in leadership, particularly during a crisis.

-In the meantime, comment below: Do you agree with the basic premise of this Blog series?
-And if so, why do YOU think women leaders have excelled during the COVID-19 crisis?
+In the meantime, comment below: Do you agree with the basic premise of this 4-Part Blog series?
+And if so (and even if NOT), why do YOU think women leaders have excelled during the COVID-19 crisis?
 We’d love to hear from all of you!